tbendr/wireguard_helper/readme.md

 - Generate peer keys
 - Edit server endpoint
 - Save all the data to a json config file
+- Run a temporary web server to give you an admin panel

 Requirements:
 - Python3
-- flask library for flask ("sudo apt install python3-flask" OR "pip install flask")
+- flask library for python ("sudo apt install python3-flask" OR "pip install flask")
 - A linux machine
 - Internet